deanmcniven/preemptive-scheduler/README.md

-#Co-Operative Scheduler
+#Preemptive Scheduler

-Simple PoC Co-Operative scheduler for an Atmel atMega168a
+Simple PoC Pre-emptive scheduler for an Atmel atMega168a